ded/express-limiter/README.md

  - `whitelist`: `function(req)` optional param allowing the ability to whitelist. return `boolean`, `true` to whitelist, `false` to passthru to limiter.
  - `skipHeaders`: `Boolean` whether to skip sending HTTP headers for rate limits ()
  - `ignoreErrors`: `Boolean` whether errors generated from redis should allow the middleware to call next().
 Defaults to false.
+  - `log`: `Boolean` whether to log or throttle requests above the limit, handy when you want to understand your traffic before limiting.
+Defaults to false.

 ### Examples